dmulyalin/NORFAB/docs/norfab_changelog.md

 4. Simple inventory added support to produce a serialized dictionary output
 5. Broker added "show_broker_inventory" and "show_broker_version" MMI endpoints
 6. Added support for simple inventory service to render inventory using Jinja2, renderer passed on `env` variable that contains operating system environment variables, allowing to source any env data into NorFab inventory for both broker and workers. #5
+7. Created `fastapi` service to host REST API for NorFab

 ## 0.2.4